bag33188/pokerom/README.md

 # Important Notes

+## NodeJS and PHP Reverse Proxy

-## allow node and php to run together (reverse proxy)
+allow node and php to run together (reverse proxy)

-assumes nodejs is primary serving on apache
+> _assumes nodejs is the primary runtime serving on apache_

 ```apacheconf
 # For Windows, XAMPP